- Accreditation Standards

 The Home Care Standards apply to care provided in a person’s own home or the community, including short-term restorative care delivered in a home setting, and care delivered under the Commonwealth Home Support Programme.

-The Home Care Standards are detailed in the Quality of Care Principles 2014 and on the Quality Agency's website.
+The Home Care Standards are detailed in the Quality of Care Principles 2014 and on the Aged Care Quality and Safety Commission’s website.
 There are three standards and 18 expected outcomes.
 These standards are: